 The History of East Drive

-When they called on Phillip’s auntie to come and help clean up the mess she discovered an unexplained puddle of water on the floor.
-Every time she tried to mop up the water a new puddle would appear before her very eyes!
-This would be the start of a long list of strange phenomena including lights going on and off, the tea dispenser activating by itself, cupboard doors shaking, plant pots ‘jumping’ out of their pots, items levitating and photographs being slashed by some invisible blade.
+When they called on Phillip’s auntie to come and help clean up the mess, she discovered an unexplained puddle of water on the floor.
+Every time she tried to mop up the water, a new puddle would appear before her very eyes!
+That experience would be the start of a long list of strange phenomena, including lights going on and off, the tea dispenser activating by itself, cupboard doors shaking, plant pots ‘jumping’ out of their pots, items levitating, and photographs being slashed by some invisible blade.

 Who is The Black Monk? - The Pontefract Poltergeist

 East Drive Today

 The property is now owned by movie producer Bill Bungay who decided to buy the house after making his movie ‘When the Lights Went Out‘, based loosely on the Pritchard family’s experiences.
 Initially, he thought it was an excellent marketing technique to have a premiere in the house that inspired the movie.

 He was sceptical about Fred’s existence and believed that if he had ever been there, he was probably long gone.
 However, a string of strange experiences has now changed his opinions of the house!

 The next door neighbour, Carol, who has had more than her fair share of brushes with the Pontefract poltergeist herself, is now looking after the house.
 She claims that after a period of relative calm, activity started up again shortly before the Pritchard’s sold the house to Bungay.